chengwenxi/nitro/docs/inside-arbitrum-nitro/inside-arbitrum-nitro.md

 Fees are charged for two resources that a transaction can use:

-* *L2 gas*: an Ethereum-equivalent amount of gas, as required to execute the transaction on the Nitro chain,
+* *L2 gas*: an Ethereum-equivalent amount of gas, as required to execute the transaction on the Mantle chain,

 - _L1 calldata_: a fee per unit of L1 calldata attributable to the transaction, which is charged only if the transaction came in via the Sequencer, and is paid to the Sequencer to cover its costs,